 Historically, changes to the OSG work program happen via various forums, including direct interaction between OSG management and area coordinators, and the project manager has not been effective in capturing these changes to the WBS; this was only possible when the Area Coordinators notified the project manager to initiate a WBS update and that usually did not happen in a timely fashion.
 In our new method, where each Area Coordinator is responsible for keeping their project plan up-to-date, this issue should be greatly diminished but each Area Coordinator will need to allocate some of their time to partnering with the project manager periodically to create documented updates to the area work plans.

-Satellite projects sometimes have specific work needs from OSG core; what is the expectation (lead time, etc.) on how these needs should be communicated to OSG core and who should carry the budget cost of these changes (e.g. new feature in Gratia or other external projects that budget support for such changes).
-Since many satellite projects have OSG staff in leadership positions, it is fairly easy for them to access and use OSG staff via informal methods.

-We need a system to “log” stakeholder requests so that: 1) they don’t get lost, 2) stakeholders have visibility into the status/plans for their request; and 3) we can use it as a management tool to manage priorities and see the overall status as well as status of specific requests.
+We need a process to “log” stakeholder requests so that: 1) they don’t get lost, 2) stakeholders have visibility into the status/plans for their request; and 3) we can use it as a management tool to manage priorities and see the overall status as well as status of specific requests.

 Need to revise tool system to capture on-going tasks with metric targets (probably use the twiki).
 We will continue to use the current WBS based system for date driven projects.